 - Crabs that are missing limbs start to regenerate their limbs by starting to grow a "gel limb" (a gelatinous bud that eventually grows into a regenerated limb) just before a molt.
 The missing limb will look like it's growing a small, clear, gel-like nub which is actually the limb surrounded by a clear chitin sheath.
-As time molting approaches, the crab's gel limb will expand and become more defined
+As molting time approaches, the crab's gel limb will expand and become more defined.

 - Legs and claws may seem droopy or weak.